WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### CloudTrail and CloudWatch

-- there is no automated way to have your logs delivered to `CloudTrail`.
+- there is **no way to filter CloudTrail events when they are sent to CW log group**

-- you have to **create a lambda that listens to s3 events**.
-That lambda will **log to cloudwatch while reading CloudTrail files**.

 ##### Across multiple accounts